 The Planning view shows the life of a product in the long-term, presented along the timeline, with the successive releases and the sprints contained in these releases.

-In iceScrum, features are managed in an independent list: the features list or features backlog.
-For a new product, a top-down approach is often used, by starting with the definition of features.
+Features are managed in a dedicated view: the features backlog.
+For a new product, a top-down approach is often used, starting with the definition of features.

 A different color can be used for each feature in order to ease the identification of stories associated with this feature.
-It is also possible to use the value attribute to describe the added value of the feature, give it a type (functional/architectural), a tag, a description and add notes to it.
+They also have an optional business value, a type (functional/architectural), a description, notes, tags and attachments.

 When you add a new story, you can define its type (user story, technical, default), describe it and optionally choose to associate it with a feature, give it a business value and/or make it dependent to another story.